tachiyomiorg/website/src/help/guides/troubleshooting.md

 One way to fix this is by executing an [ADB](https://www.xda-developers.com/quickly-install-adb/) command on a computer to opt-out the app from the new storage changes.

+**How to run ADB**

+ADB is a small tool bundled in the Android SDK as part of the “Platform Tools”.

+  1. [Download the SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools.html) for Windows, Mac, or Linux
+  2. Extract the ZIP file somewhere easily accessible (like `C:\platform-tools`)

+You will then need to enable "USB Debugging" on your phone next:

+  1. Open **Settings**
+  2. Scroll down to **System** *(skip to step 3 on pre-Android Oreo devices)*
+  3. Select **About phone**
+  4. Tap **Build number** 7 times in quick succession *(some phones will bury this under **Software info**)*
+  5. You will see a message appear that says **Developer Options** are enabled
+  6. Now go back and you’ll see **Developer Options** listed

+With that out of the way, we can enable USB debugging.

+  7. Open **Settings**
+  8. Go to **System > Developer options** or just **Developer options**
+  9. Scroll until you find **USB debugging**
+  10. Toggle the switch **on**

+We’ve got ADB downloaded on your computer and your Android device is ready to receive instructions.
+Now it’s time to put it all together and run your first ADB command.

+  1. Connect your Android device to the computer with a USB cable
+  2. The USB mode must be **PTP** in order for ADB to work.
+You can usually change this from the notification shade
+  3. Make sure to allow USB debugging if a pop-up appears
+  4. Open the **platform-tools** folder on your computer
+  5. Shift+Right Click and select **Open command prompt here**
+  6. Type `adb devices` and hit Enter
+  7. You should see a list of attached devices
+  8. Now you can enter the following ADB command!

 **ADB command**

 `adb shell cmd appops set eu.kanade.tachiyomi android:legacy_storage allow`

 If you're using Preview, or a Fork, replace `eu.kanade.tachiyomi` with the other app's ID.
   * **Tachiyomi Preview** → `eu.kanade.tachiyomi.debug`